RakiDev/ERP/README.es.md

     <img src="./img/readme/example6.png" style="border-radius: 5px;">
 </div>

-This is the first thing you'll see when opening the app, here you have all the options to set up the Rich Presence to your liking (more on that later).
-Something really important to take in mind is the dot next to "Connection status", a grey color means that ERP is not yet connected, while a green color means it is properly connected.
-But how do we log in?

 Esto es lo primero que verás al abrir la app, aquí tienes todas las opciones para configurar la Rich Presence a tu gusto (más sobre eso adelante).

 Algo muy importante a tener en cuenta es el circulito al lado de "Connection status", un color *gris* significa que ERP todavía no está conectada, mientras que un color *verde* te dice que está conectado correctamente.
 Pero, ¿cómo nos logeamos?